What we know about the 63-year-old Nashville bomber - KESQ

 Here’s what we know about the man behind the bombing.

-Warner had not previously been on law enforcement’s radar, according to Tennessee Bureau of Investigation Director David Rausch.

-Remnants of the RV from the bombing were recovered from the scene and investigators with the Tennessee Highway Patrol were able to determine its Vehicle Identification Number, or VIN, authorities said Sunday.
-FBI special agent in charge Doug Korneski said the VIN number matched that of a vehicle registered to Warner.
+Remnants of the RV were recovered from the scene, and investigators with the Tennessee Highway Patrol determined its vehicle identification number, or VIN, authorities said Sunday.
+The VIN number matched that of a vehicle registered to Warner, FBI special agent in charge Doug Korneski said.

 In addition, a tip about the RV led law enforcement officials to a Bakertown Road home, a law enforcement official told CNN.
 Federal investigators were at the home Saturday conducting “court-authorized activity,” FBI spokesman Jason Pack told CNN.